AndrewGuerrero/ng-caryll/content/more_effective_cpp.md

 };
 ```

 > For a `class` to be abstract, it must contain at least one pure `virtual` function.
-If it is tough
+If it's tough
 > to find a suitable function, make the destructor pure `virtual`.

 ### Item 34: Understand how to combine C++ and C in the same program

-Below is a list of things to keep in mind when C++ and C are mixed in the same program.

 #### Name mangling